 6.1 This report identifies that the Authority is working hard to maintain its moorings and also seeking opportunities to increase mooring provision in accordance with the principles of the Mooring Strategy and Integrated Access Strategy.
 It emphasises that officers are regularly reviewing the action plan for maintaining the Authority's assets and following members' advice regarding the need to continue to provide free moorings and not take on piling liabilities unnecessarily.
-Members' comments on the report are welcomed.
+Comments on the report from Members of the Forum are welcomed.